AlfGalf/IPOpenCVModel/README.md

 **Testing** in order to test the code you can uncomment the last line and run it.
 It should open an instance of a video recording which
 will later on show how much time is left until we record the frames, as for testing it will show the 3 frames recorded.

-**Further Work** frame format is currently an array of with numbers varying from 0-255 for the 3 numbers in RGB
+**ML Work** frame format is currently an array of with numbers varying from 0-255 for the 3 numbers in RGB, could resize if neccesary for ML model